 The placement of dental implants may involve one or more surgical procedures.
 Phase #1includes the actual placement of the implant in your jaw, a process generally performed in the office with local anesthesia or light sedation to help make you more comfortable.
 Using precise, surgical techniques, the implants are placed into the jaw bone.
 Healing time following surgery varies from person to person and is based on a variety of factors that include bone density.
 In some cases, implants may be restored immediately after they are placed.
 Over a period of2 to 6 months, osseointegration (bonding to bone) takes place.
 This helps ensure a strong, solid foundation for replacement teeth.
 During this time, you should be able to wear a temporary partial or denture to minimize any cosmetic or chewing inconvenience.

 After the bone has bonded to the implant, Dr. Helm will attach a small healing collar.
 Shortly thereafter, your general dentist will be able to start making your new teeth.
 An impression must be taken; then posts or attachments can be connected to the implants.

 Phase #2 involves creating and attaching the new tooth or teeth to the anchored implant(s) in your jaw.
 Dental implants can replace a single tooth, several teeth or complete dentures.
 Your dentist can recommend the best choice for you.
 The replacement teeth are then made to fit over the posts or attachments.
 The entire procedure usually takes three to twelve months and most patients experience minimal disruption in their daily life.

 Using the most recent advances in dental implant technology, Dr. Helm is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction further minimizing the number of surgical procedures.
-Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit.
+Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with crowns at one visit for some cases.